Introduction to QtNetworkNg¶

 The traditional network programming use threads. send()/recv()

-is blocked, and then the Operating System switch current thread to another ready thread until data arrived.
+are blocked, and then the Operating System switch current thread to another ready thread until data arrived.
 This is very straightforward, and easy for network programming.
 But threads use heavy resources, thousands of connections may consume many memory.
-More worst, threads cause data races, data currupt, even crashes.
+More worse, threads cause data races, data currupt, even crashes.

-Another choice is use callback-based paradigm.
+Another choice is using callback-based paradigm.
 Before calling send()/recv()

 , use select()/poll()/epoll()

-Coroutine-based paradigm is the now and feature of network programming.
-Coroutine is light-weight thread which has its own stack, not managed by Operating System but QtNetworkNg.
+Coroutine-based paradigm is the now and the future of network programming.
+Coroutines are light-weight threads which have their own stack, not managed by the Operating System but QtNetworkNg.
 Like thread-based paradigm, send()/recv()

-is blocked, but switch to another coroutine in the same thread unitl data arrived.
+are blocked, but switch to another coroutine in the same thread unitl data arrived.
 Many coroutines can be created at low cost.
-Because there is only one thread, no locks or other synchronization is needed.
+Because there is only one thread, there is no data race.
 The API is straightforward like thread-based paradigm, but avoid the complexities of using threads.

 Cross platforms¶

-QtNetworkNg is tested in Linux, Android, Windows, OpenBSD.
-And support gcc, clang, mingw32.
-No dependence except Qt5 is required.
-Microsoft Visual C++ is not tested yet.
+QtNetworkNg is tested in Linux, Android, Windows, MacOS, and OpenBSD.
+And support gcc, clang, mingw32, msvc.

 The coroutine is implemented using boost::context asm code, and support native posix ucontext and windows fiber API.
-Running tests is successful in ARM, ARM64, x86, amd64.
+Running tests is success in ARM, ARM64, x86, amd64.

 The Qt eventloop can be replaced with libev eventloop, and SSL/cipher functions are enabled if you use cmake.
 In that case, embeded libev and LibreSSL is used.